Open Source Software: Enterprise Guidelines for Adoption and Governance

 license: SSPL

-reason: "SSPL license - requires legal review"
+reason: "SSPL licence - requires legal review"

 alternative: postgresql